singularityhub/sregistry/docs/_docs/install/settings.md

 By default, the database itself will be deployed as a postgres image called `db`.
 You probably don't want this for production (for example, I use a second instance with postgres and a third with a hot backup, but it's an ok solution for a small cluster or single user.
 Either way, we recommend backing it up every so often.

-When your database is set up, you can define it in your `secrets.py` and it will override the Docker image one in the `settings/main.py file`.
-It should look something like this
+When your database is set up, you can define it in your `local.py`.
+It should look something like this:

 ```python
 DATABASES = {